TeamWanari/couchbase-query-executor/README.md

 A library for filterable and sortable lists in SpringData with CouchBase using N1QL query.
 You can read more about this lib in [this blogpost](http://leaks.wanari.com/2016/10/24/couchbase-can-make-filterable-list-springdata/?utm_source=github&utm_medium=20161024&utm_campaign=suxy).

+Stable with Couchbase 4.6.1 and Spring Boot 1.5.3

 ## Installation

 You can build dynamic N1QL queries in your SpringData application with this lib.
 Note that you can **only read** data with this library.
 If you want to insert/update/delete use the SyncGateway API.